 Auditing - When students audit a course, their credits do not apply toward their degree program, nor do students receive a letter grade for the course audited.
-At the College, a student must notify his or her instructor before the end of the second week of the semester or the first week of the summer session if the student wishes to audit the class.
+At the College, a student must notify his or her instructor before the end of the equivalent second week of each term if the student wishes to audit the class.
 The student must submit an approved form to the Office of Student Records and Registration to receive an AU grade.
 Financial aid does not pay for an audited course.
 Full tuition and fees are required to audit a course.